keenanbernard/rag/README.md

 1. **Load PDF**: Extract text using `PyPDF2`.
 2. **Text Splitting**: Split text into smaller chunks for embedding.
-3. **Embedding and Storage**: Use OpenAI embeddings with Chroma for fast text retrieval.
+3. **Embedding and Storage**: Use OpenAI embeddings with Chroma or Pinecone for fast text retrieval.
 4. **Question Answering**: Retrieve relevant chunks and generate answers with GPT-4.

 ---